After oil-fried doughnuts and king cakes, it’s time for another winter treat: crêpes.

 Preparation:

-- Start by mixing the “dry ingredients”.
-In your mixing bowl, combine the flour, sugar and pinch of salt.
+- Start by mixing the “dry ingredients.”
+In your mixing bowl, combine the flour, sugar, and pinch of salt.

-- Next, pour in the “liquid foods”: vegetable oil, then milk, which you’ll mix gently.
+- Next, pour in the “liquid ingredients”: vegetable oil, then milk, mixing gently.

-Bon appétit and happy Chandeleur!
+Bon appétit and happy Candlemas!